Do you have bad credit? Or do you want better credit? If so, Lexington Law helps thousands of people like you every year.

 Who is Lexington Law?

-Lexington Law is based out of Utah and was opened in 2004.
+Lexington Law is based out of Utah and has been around for over 16 years.
 John C. Heath, the company’s Directing Attorney, has a background in litigation.
 Under his leadership, Lexington Law has become one of the country’s most well-known firms in the credit repair industry.

 What Does the Lexington Law Credit Firm Do?